ChasinSpin/astrid/docs/FAQ.md

 * **Is Astrid for Prepoint only?**

 	Astrid can be used with Goto scopes too, any scope supported by Indilib is supported by Astrid

+* **Which video analysis software is supported?**

+	Currently, only Bob Anderson's PyMovie has support to read the RAVF video files that Astrid generates.
+Astrid does not generate ADV format files due to the lack of 10-bit RAW support.
+Astrid also does not convert to FITs files, because there would be a loss of audit information that Astrid generates and that conversion would take a long time.
+Limovie and Tangra do not support RAVF at this time.
+Once the light curve has been extracted by PyMovie, it can be read in PyOTE, AOTA, ROTE or Occular.

+* **Which light curve analysis software is supported?**

+	Once the light curve has been generated in PyMovie, it can be analyzed in PyOTE, AOTA, ROTE or Occular.